mainamuriuki274/python_whatsapp_scheduler/README.md

-# python_whatsapp_scheduler
+# CLI PYTHON WHATSAPP SCHEDULER
-Python CLI project that allows a user to write their message, include the recipient's phone number, the date and time you want the message sent.
+Python CLI project that takes a few inputs from users; to write their message, include the recipient's phone number, the date and time you want the message sent and once the time reaches it automatically sends the message.